datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service cli``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Opens an interactive shell to the given service.
-Supported only for DLH for InfluxDB and DLH for PostgreSQL services.
+Supported only for datalakehouse for InfluxDB and datalakehouse for PostgreSQL services.

 .. list-table::
   :header-rows: 1